aws-samples/amazon-sagemaker-stock-prediction-archived/README.md

-# Stock Prediction using Neural Networks on Amazon SageMaker
+# Stock Prediction using Neural Network on Amazon SageMaker

 ## Introduction

-This is a sample workshop that demonstrates how to use neural networks based algorithm for time series prediction.
+This is a sample workshop that demonstrates how to use Neural Network based algorithm for time series prediction.
 The workshop uses stock market data maintained by Deutsche Börse under [Registry of open data](https://registry.opendata.aws/deutsche-boerse-pds/) on AWS.
-This dataset continaes minute by minute stock movement data from EU market, containing 100+ securities, tracked since July, 2016.
+This dataset contains minute by minute stock movement data from EU market, containing 100+ securities, tracked since July, 2016.

 Time series data can be analysed using a variety of techniques, ranging from a simple Multi Layer Perceptron, to a stacked Recurrent Neural Network, using forecasting methods such as Autoregressive Integrated Moving Average (ARIMA) or Exponential Smoothing (ETS).
 As a first attempt, we'll use a simple RNN based model to predict stock price a single security.

 ## License Summary

 This sample code is made available under a modified MIT license.
-See the LICENSE file.
+See the [LICENSE](./LICENSE) file.

 ## Action Plan

-[Amazon SageMaker](https://aws.amazon.com/sagemaker/), is the Machine Learning platform on AWS that provides infrastructure to run hosted Jupyetr Notebooks.
-Being integrated with other storage and analytics services on AWS, data collection, preparation and visualization, all essential tasks for a successful Machine Learning project becomes more secured and streamlined on SageMaker.
+[Amazon SageMaker](https://aws.amazon.com/sagemaker/), is the Machine Learning platform on AWS that provides infrastructure to run hosted Jupyter Notebooks.
+Being integrated with other storage and analytics services on AWS, data collection, preparation and visualization, all essential tasks for a successful Machine Learning project becomes secured, scalable and streamlined on SageMaker.

 ![SageMaker](./images/sagemaker.png)

 In this workshop, we'll use SageMaker hosted notebooks to fetch the data from Deutsche Börse dataset, clean up and aggregate the data on [Amazon S3](https://aws.amazon.com/s3/) buckets.
-We'll also use [Amazon Athena](https://aws.amazon.com/athena/) to query the data and [Amazon QuickSight](https://aws.amazon.com/quicksight/) to visuaize the data.
-This will allows us to develop an intuition about the nature of the data.
+We'll also use [Amazon Athena](https://aws.amazon.com/athena/) to query the data and [Amazon QuickSight](https://aws.amazon.com/quicksight/) to visualize the data.
+This will allow us to develop an intuition about the nature of the data.

-In addition to hosted Notebooks, SageMaker also provdes managed training and hosting for Machine Learning models, using a variety of languages and libraries.
+In addition to hosted Notebooks, SageMaker also provides managed training and hosting for Machine Learning models, using a variety of languages and libraries.
 In our first attempt, after we build a model locally, we'll use this functionality to containerize the training and prediction code, publish on an [Amaozn ECR](https://aws.amazon.com/ecr/) repository, and host our custom model behind a SageMaker endpoint to generate prediction.

 SageMaker also provides several built in algorithms, for image classification, regression and clustering of structured data, timeseries processing and natural language processing.
 In the later part of this workshop we'll use [DeepAR](https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html), which is a supervised learning algorithm for forecasting one-dimensional time series using RNN.